 Resources

-- Guide to identifying high-ability students – this resource is designed to assist schools and teachers in identifying high-achieving and high-ability students to inform planning.
+- Guide to identifying high-ability – this resource is designed to assist schools and teachers in identifying high-achieving and high-ability students to inform planning.
 It includes a list of subjective and objectives measures that can be used.
 It also includes a checklist of characteristics and behaviours for use by teachers in determining if a student is potentially high-ability

-- Adjusting the learning for extension, challenge, and enrichment – this resource details approaches that teachers can use to adjust and adapt learning sequences and classroom tasks to support high-ability students.
+- Adjusting the learning for extension, challenge, and – this resource details approaches that teachers can use to adjust and adapt learning sequences and classroom tasks to support high-ability students.
 This includes strategies to promote high-order thinking, collaboration strategies, and annotated resource list

 Illustrations of practice